Scientific name: Trichaptum abietinum (Dicks.) Ryvarden

 Figure 2.
 The specimen on the right is turned upside down

-to show the violet-colored pore surface.
+the violet-colored pore surface.

 Photo © Gary Emberger.